Weather in Iceland in September: travel guide

 Can you see the Northern Lights in September?

 Absolutely, yes!
-Iceland's Northern Lights season begins around September and runs until April, with the lights displaying their most potent charm at the start and end of this period.
-As a result, September is a prime time to witness this mesmerising spectacle.
+Iceland's Northern Lights season begins around September and runs until April, with the lights displaying their strongest charm at the start and end of this period.
+As a result, September is a prime time to witness this mesmerizing spectacle.

 However, you might still need to keep your fingers crossed — the visibility of the Northern Lights depends on several variables.
-Namely, lack of light pollution, clear dark skies, and strong solar winds.
+Specifically, lack of light pollution, clear dark skies, and strong solar winds.

-As a result, to maximise your chance of seeing the lights, you'll want to head away from the city, or book a guided Northern Lights tour from Reykjavik
+As a result, to maximize your chance of seeing the lights, you'll want to head away from the city or book a guided Northern Lights tour from Reykjavik

 For more on this subject, read our guide to the best places and times to see the Northern Lights.